Minimum Wages in Concentrated Labor Markets: Theoretical Background

-In monopsonistic labor markets, a minimum wage entails less negative employment effects than under perfect competition and, for moderately-set wage floors, can even stimulate employment \citep{Stigler1946,Lester1947}.
-Specifically, the employment effect differs between three regimes: First, in the unconstrained regime below $w^{M}$, minimum wages do not bind.
-Second, in the supply-determined regime, the minimum wage lies in the interval between the $w^{M}$ and the $w^{C}$.
-Crucially, such a regulation renders marginal cost of labor constant because hiring at the minimum wage no longer involves higher wages for incumbents (who also earn the minimum wage).
+In monopsonistic labor markets, minimum wages entails less negative employment effects than in perfectly competitive markets and, for moderately-set wage floors, can even stimulate employment \citep{Stigler1946,Lester1947}.
+Specifically, the employment effect differs between three regimes: First, in the unconstrained regime below the monopsonistic wage $w^{M}$, minimum wages do not bind.
+Second, in the supply-determined regime, the minimum wage lies in the interval between the monopsonistic wage $w^{M}$ and the market-clearing wage $w^{C}$.
+Such a regulation renders marginal cost of labor constant because hiring at the minimum wage no longer involves higher wages for incumbents (who also earn the minimum wage).
 The reduced marginal cost will make the monopsonist increase employment until the minimum wage meets the labor supply curve (after which MCL coincides with pre-minimum-wage levels).
-Hence, the minimum wage eliminates the firm's incentive to exploit inelastic labor supply at the bottom part of the wage distribution. \citet{Manning2011} shows that, along the supply-determined regime, a lower value for $\mu$ is associated with more positive minimum wage effects on wages and employment.
-Third, in the demand-determined regime, the minimum wage exceeds $w^{C}$ and the minimum wage materializes along the negatively sloped labor demand curve.
-Thus, initial job creation from the supply-determined regime may be (partly) offset.\footnote{If the minimum wage is set beyond the marginal revenue product of labor absent the minimum wage, the overall minimum wage effect on employment will become negative.
-Hence, under monopsony, there is a non-monotonous relationship between minimum wages and overall employment effects.}
+Put differently, the minimum wage eliminates the firm's incentive to take advantage of inelastic labor supply at the bottom part of the wage distribution.
+Third, in the demand-determined regime, the minimum wage exceeds the market-clearing wage $w^{C}$, and the minimum wage materializes along the negatively sloped labor demand curve.
+Thus, the negative employment effects along the demand-determined regime may (partly) offset the positive effects along the supply-determined regime, resulting in a non-monotonous relationship.